Top 10 Exotic Vegetarian Dishes from Indonesia

 Here we have on of the many stir-fried vegetarian dishes, we have in Indonesia.
 A simple recipe for you who doesn’t have much time to cook or just simply overwhelme by complicated adventurous recipe instructions. this is one of Indonesias variants of stir fried widh with common ingredients: chilli, shallot and garlic with a touch of Kecap Manis, an authentic Indonesian sweet soy sauce.
 What makes this recipe interesting for vegetarians, certainly is the amount of bean sprouts, that are known as nutritional powerhouses with several health-promoting effects.
 Beside that, it tastes delicious.

 Spicy Fried Tempeh

-I’ve learnt this recipe from my grandmother who loves to spend almost her life in the kitchen ;-).
-Compare to common recipes of Spiced Fried Tempeh, here it is little bit different.
-My grandmother always put sliced kaffir-lime leaves on it, as she said to obtain the best taste and aroma.
-And I assure you she was right!! ;-).
-You can easily adjust the amout of spiciness by the amout of chillies, you use.
+I’ve learnt this recipe from my grandmother who loved to spend almost her life in the kitchen.
+Compared to common recipes of Spiced Fried Tempeh, here it is a little bit different.
+My grandmother always put sliced kaffir-lime leaves on it, as she said to obtain the best taste an aroma.
+And I assure you she was right!
+You can easily adjust the amount of spiciness by the amount of chillies you use.

 Balinese Vegetables Salad with Coconut Dressing

 If you are a chilli fan & wanna try the authentic taste of this Balinese vegetable salad, then try to cook it yourself at home, as spicy as you can stand, ha ha … So you’ll feel like on holidays.
 And beside that, the coconut milk boosts your heart health and immune system.
 Among my selection of vegetarian dishes, this is one of my favourites.

 Tempeh & Tofu Vegetarian Dishes